DaVinciGraph/DavinciPic/README.md

 **network:** Chooses an image that represents an entire network, such as a Hedera.<br/>
 **app:** Selects an application's logo.

-By setting the type attribute, you instruct the `DavinciPic` component on what kind of image it should load and display.
+By setting the type prop, you instruct the `DavinciPic` component on what kind of image it should load and display.

 ## network

-The network attribute identifies the blockchain or network to which the entity belongs.
+The network prop identifies the blockchain or network to which the entity belongs.
 It accepts string values representing well-known networks such as "hedera", "ethereum", or "binance".

 ### Applicability:

-This attribute is applicable to all entity types except for "app", as apps are considered network-agnostic.
-In other words, when the type attribute is set to "app", the network attribute will not have any effect.
+This prop is applicable to all entity types except for "app", as apps are considered network-agnostic.
+In other words, when the type prop is set to "app", the network prop will not have any effect.

-By specifying the network attribute, you can ensure that the DavinciPic component loads the correct entity belonging to the designated network.
+By specifying the network prop, you can ensure that the DavinciPic component loads the correct entity belonging to the designated network.

 ## address

-The address attribute specifies the unique identifier for the entity, conforming to the address format of the specified network.
+The address prop specifies the unique identifier for the entity, conforming to the address format of the specified network.
 Here's how different network addresses can be represented:

 **Hedera:** Addresses are typically in the format "0.0.x", where x is a number.<br/>
 **Ethereum:** Addresses usually start with "0x" followed by a series of alphanumeric characters.<br/>